dano/aioprocessing/README.rst

         loop.run_until_complete(asyncio.wait(tasks))
         loop.close()

+The aioprocessing objects can be used just like their multiprocessing equivalents, as they are in ``func`` above, but they can also be seamlessly used inside of ``asyncio`` coroutines, without ever blocking the event loop.

 How does it work?
 -----------------

-In most cases, this library makes blocking calls to |multiprocessing|_ methods non-blocking by executing the call in a |ThreadPoolExecutor|_, using
+In most cases, this library makes blocking calls to |multiprocessing|_ methods asynchronous by executing the call in a |ThreadPoolExecutor|_, using
 |asyncio.run_in_executor()|_.
-It does *not* re-implement multiprocessing using asynchronous I/O. This means there is extra overhead added when you use ``aioprocessing`` objects instead of ``multiprocessing`` objects, because each one is generally introducing at least one |threading.Thread|_ object, along with a ``ThreadPoolExecutor``.
+It does *not* re-implement multiprocessing using asynchronous I/O. This means there is extra overhead added when you use ``aioprocessing`` objects instead of ``multiprocessing`` objects, because each one is generally introducing a ``ThreadPoolExecutor`` containing at least one |threading.Thread|_.
 It also means that all the normal risks you get when you mix threads with fork apply here, too.

 The one exception to this is ``aioprocessing.AioPool``, which makes use of the existing ``callback`` and ``error_callback`` keyword arguments in the various